jason-nguyen5/Nguyen_Jason20551410_ISErepo/Documents/JasonNguyen_20551410_Report.md

 ### 1A.
 Converting a String to Uppercase or Lowercase

 <p style = "text-align: justify;">
 This function is intended to be used to take a string in and then convert the letter to uppercase or lowercase based on the user's choice.
 The program should ignore all non-letter characters and only perform the capitilization on the letters of the English alphabet.
 It doesn't support special letters with tones, as programming for each case would cause the program to contain a lot of if-else or cases, which would hinder the readability of the program.
-A rough description of how the program works is quoted below:
+A rough description of how the program works is quoted and adjusted from the Preliminary Description:
 <br>

 > - This method will run a menu loop that asks the user to choose between converting to uppercase and lowercase.
-> - Afterwards the program will run a for loop that will get the i'th element of the list, and set that as a temp array.
+> - Afterwards the program will run a for loop that will get the i'th element of the list, and set that as a char array.
-> - This array will then passed into "charArrayToAsciiArray" to which it'll then be set to the temp array again.
+> - This array will then passed into "charArrayToAsciiArray" to which it'll then be set to an ascii array.
-> - This temp array will then be passed into a function called "arrayToUpper" or "arrayToLower" depending on the option chosen by the user.
+> - This ascii array will then be passed into a function called "arrayToUpper" or "arrayToLower" depending on the option chosen by the user.
 >   - The program will check if the int is within the range of being either lowercase or uppercase and convert them to the right case by adding or subtracting 32 for each respective cases.
 >   - It'll loop through the entire array and set the current element of the passed array.
 >   - Then it'll run asciiArrayToString method and set the output to "returnString"